-Stock options are generally awarded to NEOs on an annual basis.
-The granting of stock options upon hiring aligns NEOs' rewards with an increase in shareholder value over the long term.
+The intention of the Corporation is generally to award Stock options to NEOs on an annual basis as part of their overall compensation package.
+The granting of Stock options upon hiring aligns NEOs' rewards with an increase in shareholder value over the long term.

-During the year ended August 31, 2023, the Board granted 539,332 Stock Options under the Corporation's Omnibus Plan.
-As of the date of this Circular, there were 3,139,332 Stock Options outstanding.
+During the year ended August 31, 2024, the Board granted 100,000 Stock Options under the Corporation's Omnibus Plan.
+As of the date of this Circular, there were 3,154,332 Stock Options outstanding.